 Rising Bunker Prices Could be Good News for Traders

-Surging oil prices have dragged up bunker prices by some 20% in less then 10 weeks, a situation that is putting pressure on some suppliers to the benefit of traders.
+Surging oil prices have dragged up bunker prices by 20% in less then 10 weeks, a situation that is putting pressure on some suppliers to the benefit of traders.

 Ship & Bunker's Global 20 Ports Average index, which tracks bunker prices across 20 ports responsible for the vast majority of global bunker sales, for Tuesday showed the average IFO380 price was at a 2018-high of $449/mt, up 20% from a 2018 low of 372/mt set on March 9.